 Before you go out for a ride, it is very important to familiarize yourself with the handling of your vehicle by practicing in a controlled environment.
 Find a suitable area to practice and perform the following exercises.
-It should be at least 147x147 ft.
-(45x45 m), and free of obstacles like trees and large rocks.
+It should be at least 147 ft. x147 ft.
+(45 m x45 m), and free of obstacles like trees and large rocks.